Frequently Asked Questions

 - For the court automation component of the quality of judicial processes index, does the feature need to be used by the majority of court users for the economy to receive a point?

-- What type of ADR mechanisms are covered by the new quality of judicial processes index?
+- What type of ADR mechanisms are covered by the quality of judicial processes index?

-- Does the Enforcing Contracts indicator record the de jure (the law) or de facto (the practice) situation?
+- Does the Enforcing Contracts indicator record the law or the practice?

 What does the Enforcing Contracts indicator measure?

 Doing Business measures the time and cost for resolving a commercial dispute through a local first-instance court and the quality of judicial processes index, evaluating whether each economy has adopted a series of good practices that promote quality and efficiency in the court system in the areas of court organization, case management, court automation and alternative dispute resolution.

 What is new in the Enforcing Contracts indicator?

 In the Doing Business 2017 report, the court structure and proceedings index was expanded to measure whether a woman’s testimony carries the same evidentiary weight in court as a man’s.
 A score of -1 is assigned if the law differentiates between the evidentiary value of a woman’s testimony and that of a man in all civil cases; 0 if it does not.

 What type of case is used to measure the time and cost of resolving a commercial dispute?

 The assumptions of the standardized case study are the following:

 - The value of the claim is equal to 200% of the economy’s income per capita or $5,000, whichever is greater.